What should your municipality deliver?

 Reliable electricity

 Lighting up communities with power is one of the most basic and essential government services.
-Municipalities buy electricity from producers (in almost all cases, Eskom) and then resell the power to residents and businesses.
+Municipalities buy electricity from producers (like Eskom) and then resell the power to residents and businesses.
+In a few areas, Eskom provides electricity directly to consumers.
 A big portion of the revenue municipalities earn comes from electricity sales.

-The responsibility for getting electricity to the nation is shared between Eskom and municipalities.
 Between loadshedding on Eskom’s side and municipalities owing millions of rands to Eskom, our people face massive problems when it comes to getting power.
+You can learn the best ways to report electricity issues in your municipality using fixlocal’s report it tool

 Clean water